Hentioe/tron_wallet_ex/README.md

 {:ok, "b4198c3871b8c12405004b27c46203ee3e244d5d06839f20a8d96bc404cb6e35"}
 ```

-Note that the `easy_transfer_by_private` function here is implemented by calling different functions (create, sign, broadcast), where the signature requires the support of the local node.
+If you find that the library is still buggy in the signing part, you can also configure a node that hosts the signing function.